democracyworks/kraken-http-api-lein-template/README.md

 ## Installing locally

 > This is only necessary if you're testing local changes.
-> Otherwise `lein new kraken-works` will just download the latest version
+> Otherwise `lein new kraken-http-api` will just download the latest version
 > from Clojars.

 From this directory, run: